 NEWTOWN TOWNSHIP ENVIRONMENTAL ADVISORY COUNCIL (EAC) COMMUNITY PROJECTS

-EAC Pop Up Garden In celebration of International Migratory Bird Day, May 8, a demonstration garden of Native Plants at the Newtown Township Building will be installed bringing attention to the critical role of native plants in supporting birds, pollinators and our local environment.
-Several webinars will be held by local Master Gardeners on how to develop Pocket Meadows, convert yards or construct colorful containers that support butterflies, birds and native bees.
-The Pop Up Garden will be moved to St. Albans Circle on May 13.
+EAC Pop Up Garden In celebration of International Migratory Bird Day, May 8, a demonstration garden of Native Plants at the Newtown Township Building was installed bringing attention to the critical role of native plants in supporting birds, pollinators and our local environment.
+Several webinars were held by local Master Gardeners on how to develop Pocket Meadows, convert yards or construct colorful containers that support butterflies, birds and native bees.
+The Pop Up Garden was moved to St. Albans Circle for a temporary display in May.

-EAC Rain Gardens EAC and Newtown Square in Bloom are hoping to work this year with the Department of Public Works to implement demonstration rain gardens at the Township Building and Little League Field.
+EAC Rain Gardens EAC and Newtown Square in Bloom will work this year with the Department of Public Works to implement demonstration rain gardens at the Township Building and Little League Field.
 Rain gardens are planted with attractive, hardy perennials, woody shrubs, and small trees.
 Rain gardens help reduce and control flooding by decreasing the rate and volume of stormwater runoff.

 EAC Bird Walk Newtown Township residents and the public will be invited to participate in an exciting and highly instructional Bird Walk at Garrett Williamson in May, partnering with Win Shafer, Bird Conservation Committee member and avid birder, as our guide.
 Novices and advanced birders alike will enjoy this informative walk led by experts in the Philadelphia and Delaware County birding communities.

 Newtown Square in Bloom, a 501(c)(3) tax deductible organization, raises funds and accepts donations from the public for plants and street trees.
 Mail your donation to: Newtown Square in Bloom, Box 592, Newtown Square, PA 19073.
 Please make checks payable to Newtown Square in Bloom.
 Thank you!